 Aaron GabrielsonCTO, Redmond

 Gabrielson said various ransomware attacks in the news in the last year were an eye-opener for the company.
-"When you're doing SD-WAN, you look at all the benefits, but [security] is definitely something we have to put in our planning," he said.
+"When you're doing SD-WAN, you look at all the benefits, but [security] is definitely something we have to put in our ," he said.

 To reduce the potential impact of threats, Redmond relies on VeloCloud's built-in WAN encryption features and has also incorporated endpoint security products for its devices and branch locations, including Proofpoint email security and Webroot antivirus tools.
 All of these tools work in tandem as the company conducts security policy.